 But to Richard, success is not measured by how much he earns.
 "It is about how much I can make people around me happy, and contribute to society."
 That's why he never fails to spend time with family.
-Sunday dinners are nly time of the week he gets to really
+Sunday dinners are especially important to him, as it is the only time of the week he gets to really connect with Pauline and their five sons - Lawrence, 21; Lewis, 20; Larry, 18; Lyndon, 16; and Lenvin, 15.